 The reliance index uses factor scores that are normalized.
 The factor score is similar to a z-score in that the mean is always zero and positive scores are above the mean and negative scores are below the mean.
 Comparisons between scores are relative but one should bear in mind that like a z-sore the factor score puts the community on a spot in the distribution.
 Objectively they have a score related to the percent of communities with those similar attributes.
 For example, a score of 2.0 means the community is two standard deviations above the mean and is among the 2.27% most vulnerable places in the study (normal distribution curve).
 Reliance score comparisons between communities are relative.
 However, if the community scores greater than two standard deviations above the mean, this indicated that the community is dependent on the species.
-By examining the component variables on the reliance index and how they are weighted by factor score, this provides a measurement of commercial reliance.
-The reliance index provides a way to gauge change over time with these communities but also provides a comparison of one community with another.
+Examining the component variables on the reliance index and how they are weighted by factor score provides a measurement of commercial reliance.
+The reliance index provides a way to gauge change over time in these communities and also provides a comparison of one community with another.

-3.5.1 Gulf of Mexico Coastal Pelagic Fishing Communities
+3.5.1 Gulf of Mexico CMP Fishing Communities

-In Figure 3.5.1.1, Destin, FL, lands about one-third of all king mackerel for Gulf fishing communities and those landings represent about 40% of the value.
-Several Florida Keys communities (Key West, Islamorada, and Marathon) are included in the top communities, but the Keys communities make up a significant portion of the landings and value of commercial king mackerel.
-In addition, three other Florida communities make up the top fifteen, four Louisiana communities, one Texas community, two in Alabama and one community in Mississippi.
+About one-third of all Gulf king mackerel is landed in Destin, Florida, representing about 40% of the Gulf-wide value (Figure 3.5.1.1).
+Several Florida Keys communities (Key West, Islamorada, and Marathon) are included in the top communities and collectively these communities represent a significant portion of the landings and value of commercial king mackerel.
+In addition, three other Florida communities place in the top fifteen: four Louisiana communities, one Texas community, two in Alabama, and one community in Mississippi.

 Figure 3.5.1.1.
 Top fifteen Gulf communities ranked by pounds and value regional quotient (RQ) of king mackerel.
-The actual RQ values (y-axis) are omitted from the figure to maintain confidentality.
+The actual RQ values (y-axis) are omitted from the figure to maintain confidentiality.

-Source: SERO Community ALS 2011
+Source: Southeast Regional Office, Community ALS 2011.

-Reliance on and Engagement with Commercial and Recreational Fishing The details of how these indices are generated are explained in the introduction to the Social Environment section.
-For king mackerel (Figure 3.5.1.2), the primary communities that demonstrate high levels of commercial fishing engagement and reliance include Bayou La Batre, LA; Key West, FL; Marathon, FL; Panama City, FL; Boothville-Venice, LA, and Grand Isle, LA.
-Communities with substantial recreational engagement and reliance include Destin, FL; Islamorada, FL; Key West, FL; Marathon, FL; Naples, FL; and Panama City, FL.
+Reliance on and Engagement with Commercial and Recreational Fishing The details of how these indices are generated are explained in the beginning of the Social Environment section.
+For king mackerel (Figure 3.5.1.2), the primary communities that demonstrate high levels of commercial fishing engagement and reliance include Bayou La Batre, Boothville-Venice, and Grand Isle, Louisiana; and Key West, Marathon, and Panama City, Florida.
+Communities with substantial recreational engagement and reliance include Destin, Islamorada, Key West, Marathon, Naples, and Panama City, Florida.